Fixing Walmart “Primary Image Rejected” Errors

 ⭐ Use an automated cleanup workflow

-Platforms like Img.vision can:
+Platforms like Img.vision:

 Final Thoughts